chiras/almalexia/docs/officers.md

 ```

 This will create an event **Today** at **9pm** with **12 ✅** roles.
 Of course it possible to set these parameters (and more) manually, see below.
-But this is the bare minimum to successfully create an event
+But this is the bare minimum to successfully create an event.

+All events will additionally to signups or roles (see below) receive emojis automatically for
+* ⏰ Late attending (listed under Reserves)
+* ❓ Maybe attending (listed under Reserves)
+* ❌ Declines

 ------
 ## Combining parameter